InBetweenNames/Solarman/README.md

 Disabling the implicit prelude and enabling XSafe ensures that no System.IO* functions are available to the query.

 To use Interactive.hs, you should install this package and move it to a different directory.

+Building
+===

+To build, use `cabal v2-build` or alternatively use `stack build`.

+If you want to use `Interactive.hs`, make sure you have `write-ghc-environment-files: always` set in your `cabal.project.local` before building.

+Note that the `Interactive.hs` instructions will change once the previously mentioned GHC bug is fixed in a release.